 What are the Sporades islands like?

 The best word to describe the Sporades is “green”.
-Wherever you go, the trees reach all the way to the beautiful beaches.
+Wherever you go, the trees reach all the way to the coast.
 The islands are famous for their natural beauty and gorgeous beaches.

-Skiathos is the busiest of the major Sporades, and is famous for its intense night life.
+Skiathos is the busiest of the major Sporades, and has some vibrant night life.
 At the same time, it boasts pristine beaches, thick forests and long hiking trails.
 History buffs will be thrilled with the Venetian fortress in Skiathos town, Bourtzi, and the monasteries of Kounoupitsa and Evangelistria.

 Skopelos is the second island in the Sporades island group.
 It is ideal for quiet, relaxed holidays.
 It combines stunning beaches, natural beauty, traditional quaint villages and plenty of island charm.